vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ### Out of scope

-* Pofiling data, but as the trace-agent only proxifies profiling data, the same behaviour can be impletement rather quickly in Vector.
+* Profiling data, but as the trace-agent only proxifies profiling data, the same behaviour can be implemented rather quickly in Vector.
-* Debugger logs can be already diverted to Vector (untested but it should work as vector support datadog logs and there is an config option to explicitly configure the debugger log destination)
+* Debugger logs can be already diverted to Vector (untested but it should work as Vector supports datadog logs and there is an config option to explicitly configure the debugger log destination)
-* Metrics emitted by the trace-agent (they could theoretically be received by Vector by a statsd source, but the host use by the trace-agent is derived from the local config to programmatically discover the main agent, thus there is no existing knob to force the trace agent to send metric to a custom dogstatsd host)
+* Metrics emitted by the trace-agent (they could theoretically be received by Vector by a statsd source, but the host used by the trace-agent is derived from the local config to programmatically discover the main agent, thus there is no existing knob to force the trace agent to send metrics to a custom dogstatsd host)
 * Span extraction, filtering
 * Other sources & sinks for traces than `datadog_trace`